 Work Package 1 will synthesise the findings of the various WPs and integrate them with those of the analysis carried out under WP1 itself.
 The aim is to present these findings in a coherent way so that the overall results of the ex post evaluation and the implications for policy which can be drawn from them can be clearly seen.

-DG REGIO and the Japanese City Bureau of Ministry of Labour, Infrastructure and Transport have launched a joint study to analyse – including through case studies – common demographic challenges, and to provide forecasts of population for regions and cities.
-The study will also identify policies and tools that can help regions and cities respond to these challenges, in particular those related to demographic ageing.
+DG REGIO and the Japanese City Bureau of Ministry of Labour, Infrastructure and Transport launched a joint study to analyse – including through case studies – common demographic challenges, and to provide forecasts of population for regions and cities.
+The study identifies policies and tools that can help regions and cities respond to these challenges, in particular those related to demographic ageing.
 Applica is involved in the analysis related to the EU.

 A part of the multiple framework contracts for the provision of services related to the implementation of Better Regulation Guidelines, the project aims at the production of ESF statistics, including methodological and harmonisation aspects.
-The Data Support Centre will assist the Member States and the Commission to fulfil the monitoring and reporting obligations set out in the Regulations governing the European Social Fund.
+The Data Support Centre assists the Member States and the Commission to fulfill the monitoring and reporting obligations set out in the Regulations governing the European Social Fund.
 This covers:

 – Providing methodological support to the Commission

 – Providing methodological support to the Member States

 – Providing ESF data plausibility and consistency checks